MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/device-cannot-start-error-hot-plug-nvme-ssd.md

 ---
-title: "This device cannot start" error when deploying a hot plug NVMe SSD
+title: This device cannot start error when deploying a hot plug NVMe SSD
 description: Describes an error "This device cannot start" that occurs when you deploy a hot plug NVMe SSD. ms.date: 05/14/2021
 author: v-lianna